Views Media

 Pros:

-• 4 levels of resistance - Light, Medium, Heavy, and X-Heavy for all fitness goals
+• 4 levels of resistance — light to extra-heavy for progressive overload

-• Complete training system - Includes 2 detachable handles and door anchor
+• Includes 2 detachable handles and door anchor

 Cons: